mmatyas/pegasus-docs/docs/themes/api.md

 ## One Collection

 `api.currentCollection` can be used as a shortcut for `api.collections.current`.
-A `Collection` has the following data members:
+A `Collection` has the following data members.
+Properties marked as optional might have no value (eg. empty string or empty array).

 Property | Description
 ---|---
 `tag` | A short, unique string for identifying a collection, for example `nes`, `mario carts`, etc.
-`name` | The proper name of the collection, eg. "Nintendo Entertainment System", "Mario Cartridges", etc.
+`name` | <span class="optional"></span> The proper name of the collection, eg. "Nintendo Entertainment System", "Mario Cartridges", etc.
 `games` | Object storing the list of games (see below).

 ## List of Games